History

 There were open fires in the classrooms and the toilets were outside!
 School finished at half past three (this was only changed a few years ago!).
 The boys even had gardening plots!

-A Horse Chestnut tree was planted to commemorate Queen Victoria's Diamond Jubilee, although it is not there any more.
+A Horse Chestnut tree was planted in 1887 to commemorate Queen Victoria's Golden Jubilee, although it is not there anymore.

 What do the pictures on the badge mean?

 Look closely at the badge.
-It was designed in 1958 by Mr Stinton, who was Head Teacher at Capel school.
+It was designed in 1958 by Mr Stinton, who was Head Teacher at Capel school for 32 years.

 In the background, behind the word Capel, is the River Medway, which lies to the North of Five Oak Green.
 The sword is the sign of the Knight's Hospitaler, who founded Capel Church.
 The helm is from Fane Tomb in Tudeley, our neighbouring village.
 The five oak leaves represent the name of our village.